Jahfry/SteamOS/fallout4/install.md

       * MO2 will restart and look like it has never been run before, that's fine, it's because of the new instance.
 Skip the Tutorial.
       * 'Import Nexus Categories'
       * Now is the time to make MO2 look more "Steam Deck Friendly".
 Click the "Tools" icon (screwdriver & wrench) and go to the "Theme" tab.
 Pick a theme you like.
 'Transparent-Style-FO4-Trosski' does a good job rendering text on an external monitor.
-* Now you can switch between "F4SE" to play Fallout with the F4SE mod, or "Fallout 4" for a stock Fallout.
-Just select whichever and press "Run" in MO2.
+* Now you can switch between "F4SE" to play Fallout with the F4SE mod.

 However while there is a "Fallout Launcher" option in MO2, it currently doesn't work for you.
 Fix that next.